-The process to update the General Plan began in December 2017 when the Board of Supervisors directed the Department of Conservation and Development (DCD) to oversee updates to the General Plan and Zoning Code, which itself had never been comprehensively overhauled since its original adoption in 1947.
+The process to update the General Plan began in December 2017 when the Board of Supervisors directed the Department of Conservation and Development (DCD) to oversee updates to the General Plan and Zoning

+Code, which itself had never been comprehensively overhauled since its original adoption in 1947.
 The Board subsequently directed DCD to concurrently update the County's 2015 Climate Action Plan.
 Substantive work on the updates began in September 2018, with public outreach kicking off in February 2019.
-Over the next four years, the County held or participated in over 125 public and community-organized meetings with residents, community advocates, stakeholders, and public officials, including:
+Over the next five years, the County held or participated in over 150 public and community-organized meetings with residents, community advocates, stakeholders, and public officials, including:

-- Meetings of the Board of Supervisors, Planning Commission, Sustainability Commission, Library Commission, Hazardous Materials Commission, Arts and Culture Commission, Sustainability Committee, Historic Landmarks Advisory Committee, Aviation Advisory Committee, and all 13 Municipal Advisory Councils. - Almost 50 community meetings, workshops, and open houses held across the county. - Stakeholder meetings on environmental justice, community health, sustainability, and economic development. - Native American tribal consultations. - Over 20 meetings with various community-based organizations representing a wide range of interests in the county.
+- Multiple meetings of the Board of Supervisors, Planning Commission, Sustainability Commission, Library Commission, Hazardous Materials Commission, Arts and Culture Commission, Sustainability Committee, Transportation, Water, and Infrastructure Committee, Aviation Advisory Committee, Historic Landmarks Advisory Committee, and all 13 Municipal Advisory Councils. - Over 50 community meetings, workshops, and open houses held across the county. - Stakeholder meetings on environmental justice, community health, sustainability, and economic development. - Native American tribal consultations. - Over 30 meetings with various community-based organizations representing a wide range of interests in the county.